pacelliv/hardhat-deploy-tutorial/README.md

     }
 ```

-To log out we're going to execute only one test by using `--grep` and the title of the hook, run the following command:
+This time we're going to execute a variation of the test command that will allow us to run a specific test, this feature is convenient because it allow us to avoid executing the whole script and to focus on the output of one test.
+This is achived by including `--grep` and the title of the hook.
+Run the following command:

 ```
 yarn hardhat test --grep "Allows transactions between accounts if sender have enough tokens"